Flexible Departures: See Dates tab above for details.

 The car will be a comfortable Toyota Landcruiser 4×4, not some pokey rattle-box that will loosen your fillings.

-This is a partner-led tour, meaning you’ll be looked after by our tried and trusted local partners.
+You’ll be looked after by our brilliant local team.
 We’re sure you’ll love them as much as we do.

 ||Dushanbe International Airport